Pulses and Snakes in Ginzburg--Landau Equation: Framework for Investigation of Euler-Lagrange Equations for Pulsating and Snake Solitons

-where $\delta_i$ with $i=1...3$ depend on the system parameters and the fixed points.
-Since these are extremely involved, we omit the actual expressions, and evaluate them numerically where needed.
+where $\delta_i$ with $i=1,2,3$ depend on both the system parameters ${\vec p}$ and the fixed points $\vec u_0$ .
 To be a stable fixed point within the linearized analysis, all the eigenvalues must have negative real parts.
-Using the Routh--Hurwitz criterion, the necessary and sufficient conditions for \eqref{4.6} to have $Re(\lambda_{1,2,3})<0$ are:
+Using the Routh-Hurwitz criterion, the necessary and sufficient conditions for ~(\ref{4.6}) to have $Re(\lambda_{1,2,3})<0$ are:

 On the contrary, one may have the onset of instability of the plane wave solution occurring in one of two ways.
-In the first, one root of \eqref{4.5} (or one eigenvalue of the Jacobian) becomes non--hyperbolic by going through zero for
+In the first case, one eigenvalue of the Jacobian becomes non-hyperbolic by going through zero when

-Equation \eqref{4.8} is thus the condition for the onset of ``static" instability of the plane wave.
-Whether this bifurcation is a pitchfork or transcritical one, and its subcritical or supercritical nature, may be readily determined by deriving an appropriate canonical system in the vicinity of \eqref{4.8} using any of a variety of normal form or perturbation methods.
+Equation ~(\ref{4.8}) is thus the condition for the onset of ``static" instability of the plane wave.
+Whether this bifurcation is a pitchfork or transcritical one, and its subcritical or supercritical nature, may be readily determined by deriving an appropriate canonical system in the vicinity of ~(\ref{4.8}) using any variety of normal forms or perturbation methods.

-One may also have the onset of dynamic instability (``flutter" in the language of Applied Mechanics) when a pair of eigenvalues of the Jacobian become purely imaginary.
+The second dynamic instability is when a pair of eigenvalues of the Jacobian become purely imaginary.
 The consequent Hopf bifurcation at

-leads to the onset of periodic solutions of \eqref{4.5} (dynamic instability or ``flutter'').
+leads to the onset of periodic solutions of the dynamical systems ~(\ref{4.5}), ~(\ref{5.5}) (dynamic instability or ``flutter'').